twse/random-stuff/Third-Party Notices.md

 Copyright 1992, 1996 by John Brock

 RXXMATH is unsupported freeware, and is provided "as is", with no warranties of any sort, express or implied.
 RXXMATH may be freely distributed in any format, provided no alterations are made to the files (other than what may be necessary to port RXXMATH to a new environment) and no restrictions are placed on further distribution.
 Users may modify RXXMATH at their convenience, as long as the copyright notices are retained and the modified version is not distributed publicly.

-## For use of Sound
-Not Copyrighted by the Frobozz Magic Software Company<br />
-Written by Paul van Keep

 ## For use of WarpCalc
 WarpCalc is Copyright (c) 1997-2012 by Carl-Magnus Olsson.<br />